Pilates Machines - Pilates Reformers

 you see, inventing Pilates equipment was at first rather rudimentary business.
 Joseph Pilates invented his first Pilates machinery constructed crudely of hospital beds with springs and strings haphazardly attached.

 Various pieces of equipment were created thanks to Pilates, but today Pilates enthusiasts have joined efforts to make these machines safer, more affordable, more convenient, more efficient and more comfortable for the average Pilates student.

 Due to its popularity and the increasing demand for equipment, almost every Pilates manufacturer was compelled to develop their own Pilates pieces in the beginning.

-The main Pilates equipment pieces are available on our website.
+The main Pilates equipment pieces are available on the Ntaifitness website.
 Click on the links to learn more about each piece!

 Click an option above to see gear specs, pictures, customer ratings, and more.